 One of the most attractive features of both the Help to Buy ISA and Lifetime ISA for savers is a 25% government bonus on top of what you save.
 With the Lifetime ISA, the bonus is paid each year – topping out at a maximum of £1,000 a year – to help you save for your first home or retirement.

-You'll still be able to get the 25% government bonus with the Lifetime ISA after November 30th this year.
-The Help to Buy ISA won't be taking on new customers after this date, but existing holders can still save into their account.
+You'll still be able to get the 25% government bonus with the Lifetime ISA after November 30th.
+The Help to Buy ISA is now closed to new customers, but existing holders can still save into their account.
 The deadline for claiming Help to Buy ISA bonuses is December 1st 2030.